 Has impressive features for the price, including high-contrast IPS display, 1.3 GHz quad-core processor, and Alexa.
 Kid-friendly features including sturdy build and parental controls.
 Available in 4 fun colors.
 Affordable.

 Not specifically designed for kids – settings may be too difficult for young children to master.
-Not as speedy or responsive as some of its competitors.
+Smaller, 7" screen; not as speedy or responsive as some of its competitors.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.